pombreda/graphkit/README.md

 ## Components

-GraphKit has 2 parts: a source analyzer (called a "grapher") for each supported language, and a common data format that all graphers output.
+GraphKit has 2 parts: a common data format (called the sourcegraph) that contains information about a project's code, and a set of source analyzers (called **graphers**) that output this data.

+**The sourcegraph data:** A project's sourcegraph describes every definition (of a type, variable, class, etc.) and maps every reference to a definition in its source code files to its target.

-**Graphers:** For each supported language, GraphKit provides a source analyzer called a **grapher**.
-A grapher takes a set of files or directories containing source code as input, performs various kinds of analysis on the code (such as type checking, type inference, etc.), and outputs a data dump describing the code.
+**Graphers:** For each supported language, GraphKit provides a source analyzer program called a **grapher**.
+A grapher takes a set of files or directories containing source code as input, performs various kinds of source analysis on the code (such as type checking, type inference, etc.), and outputs a data dump describing the code.
 The data format is described below.

-**Data format:** The grapher output describes every definition (of a type, variable, class, etc.) and maps every name in the source code files to the definition it references.